Winter Weather Advisory issued for Bristol Bay by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-30 17:00:00 MST Expires: 2022-12-02 17:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
-Target Area: Crazy Mountains WINTER STORM WARNING IN EFFECT FROM 5 PM THIS AFTERNOON TO 5 PM MST FRIDAY * WHAT...Heavy snow expected.
-Total snow accumulations between 8 and 13 inches.
-Winds gusting as high as 40 mph. * WHERE...Crazy Mountains. * WHEN...From 5 PM this afternoon to 5 PM MST Friday. * IMPACTS...Recreation in the high country will be impacted by heavy accumulating snow and strong mountaintop winds.
+Effective: 2022-11-30 22:16:00 PST Expires: 2022-12-01 10:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+The latest road conditions for the state of California can be obtained by calling 1-800-GAS-ROAD.
+Target Area: Northern Humboldt Interior; Northern Trinity; Southern Humboldt Interior; Southern Trinity WINTER STORM WARNING REMAINS IN EFFECT UNTIL 10 AM PST THURSDAY ABOVE 2500 FEET * WHAT...Heavy snow above 2,500 feet.
+Additional snow accumulations of 7 to 14 inches. * WHERE...Northern Humboldt Interior, Southern Humboldt Interior, Northern Trinity and Southern Trinity Counties. * WHEN...Until 10 AM PST Thursday. * IMPACTS...Travel could be very difficult to impossible.
+The hazardous conditions could impact the morning commute.

 weather.gov